davorg/dmp/chapters/chapter01.md

 easily be in any other format.
 HTTP also has some basic authentication facilities built into it, so it is feasible to protect files to which you don’t want the public to have access.

-[3:  Using the term “network” in a very wide sense.
-Most Internet protocols are based on TCP/IP so that while your modem is dialed into your Internet Service Provider, your PC is on the same network as the web server that you are downloading MP3s from.]
-[4: Strictly speaking, HTTP is just another protocol running on top of TCP/IP, but it is important enough to justify discussing it separately.]

 What forms does data take?
 --------------------------